 FLASH FOOTAGE // Kick the weekend off right as Tiler Peck, Daniel Ulbricht, and the ensemble show off a killer Charleston in this excerpt from Warren Carlyle’s Something to Dance About, which premiered at last night's Spring Gala.See the Tribute to Robbins program — with Robbins' Circus Polka, A Suite of Dances, The Four Seasons, and Justin Peck's premiere Easy — when it returns to stage MAY 5 eve, 6, 10, 12 mat, 13.
 Get your tickets here: nycballet.com/robbins100

 Posted by New York City Ballet on Friday, May 4, 2018

 Tiler Peck and Daniel Ulbricht in Warren Carlyle’s “Something to Dance About”

-Top Image: Tiler Peck and Taylor Stanley in Warren Carlyle’s "Something to Dance About" by Paul Kolnik
+Top Image: Tiler Peck and Taylor Stanley in Warren Carlyle’s "Something to Dance About" Courtesy of Paul Kolnik